- General Information

 Heads and Directors must consult with a reasonable number of colleagues within their unit prior to finalizing the unit’s policy or approach to the allocation of Merit and PSA.
 The finalized policy should be included with the procedures, which must be distributed as per below.

 Heads and Directors must distribute the written procedures to all members eligible to be considered for Merit and PSA.
 These procedures must address the process for Joint Appointments, if applicable.
 All faculty members eligible for consideration for merit or PSA shall submit to the Head a summary of their relevant scholarly, teaching and service activities and may include an indication of the nature and significance of the activities.
 After awards are confirmed and implemented, the Unit Head unit must distribute a list to all eligible faculty member of those faculty members who are awarded merit and a list of those awarded PSA (but not the amounts).

-All full-time continuing members of the bargaining unit who are active on both June 30 and July 1, 2016 are eligible for merit and PSA.
-This includes members in full-time (including those on Reduced Appointments) academic ranks (Professor, Associate Professor, Assistant Professor, Acting Assistant Professor, Instructor, Senior Instructor, Professor of Teaching), Librarians, Program Directors and 12-month Lecturers.
+All full-time continuing members of the bargaining unit who are active on both June 30 and July 1, 2017 are eligible for merit and PSA.
+This includes members in full-time (including those on Reduced Appointments) academic ranks (Professor, Associate Professor, Assistant Professor, Acting Assistant Professor, Instructor, Senior Instructor, Professor of Teaching), Librarians, Program Directors and Lecturers.
 This includes tenure, tenure-track and full-time without review appointments.
 Please note that Sessional Lecturers and part-time faculty members are not eligible for merit and PSA.